HackYourFuture/HTML-CSS/Week2/MAKEME.md

 ### 1. GIT exercises

 > Before you start any of the exercises, make sure to create a folder on your desktop that will hold all of your exercise files.
 Go inside the `hyf-html-exercises` folder.
-Inside, create a `week2` folder and will hold this week's exercise files inside.
+Inside, create a `week2` folder that will hold this week's exercise files inside.

 ### Exercise 1: